Gender equality: Harmful traditional practices

 "Harmful traditional practices" refer to forms of violence which are committed in certain communities often enough to become cultural practice, and accepted for that reason.
-Young women are the main victims of such acts, although men can be affected.
+Young women are the main victims of such acts, although men can also be affected.
 They occur in an environment where women and girls have unequal rights and opportunities.

 These practices include, according to the Office of the United Nations High Commissioner for Human Rights:

 Son preference refers to a cultural preference for sons over daughters, and manifests itself through practices such as sex selective abortion; female infanticide; or abandonment, neglect or abuse of girl-children.

 Abuses regarding nutrition are taboos in regard to certain foods, which result in poor nutrition of women, and may endanger their health, especially if pregnant.

 The caste system in India which leads to untouchability (the practice of ostracizing a group by segregating them from the mainstream society) often interacts with gender discrimination, leading to a double discrimination faced by Dalit women.
 In a 2014 survey, 27% of Indians admitted to practicing untouchability.

 Traditional customs regarding birth sometimes endanger the mothers.
 Births in parts of Africa are often attended by traditional birth attendants (TBAs), who sometimes perform rituals that are dangerous to the health of the mother.
 In many societies, a difficult labour is believed to be a divine punishment for marital infidelity, and such women face abuse and are pressured to "confess" to the infidelity.

 Tribal traditions can be harmful to males; for instance, the Satere-Mawe tribe use bullet ants as an initiation rite.
 Men must wear gloves with hundreds of bullet ants woven in for ten minutes: the ants' stings cause severe pain and paralysis.
 This experience must be completed twenty times for boys to be considered "warriors".

 Other harmful traditional practices include marriage by abduction, ritualized sexual slavery (Devadasi, Trokosi), breast ironing and widow inheritance.